bids-standard/bids-starter-kit/questions/general_schema.question.md

 ---

 Yes.
 The BIDS specification exist as a schema.
-The BIDS schema is a machine readable representation of the BIDS Standard written in .
+The BIDS schema is a machine readable representation of the BIDS Standard.
 It is (by and large) the BIDS Specification, but written in a declarative form.

 The BIDS schema is available in two machine readable formats: